 Now all these things are from God, who reconciled us to Himself through Christ and gave us the ministry of reconciliation, namely, that God was in Christ reconciling the world to Himself, not counting their trespasses against them, and He has committed to us the word of reconciliation.
 2 Corinthians 5:18,19

-I can’t let the cross become a fixture, peace a given and reconciliation, well taken for granted .
+I can’t let the cross become a fixture — taken for granted.
 I don’t want to forget I was at war, others are still at war.

 Yet, even in a desire to to good, I may become sidetracked, even with good things:

-- physical needs that are overwhelming.
+- Physical needs that are overwhelming.
 Children need homes.
 Affluent lifestyle is damaging.
-Sexual immorality is lying to and cheating our world.
+Sexual immorality is cheating our world.
 These need to be addressed but they are all signs of a need for reconciliation with God.
 Words are needed.

 Being reconciled is extraordinary, and beautiful.
-The cross is more than a fixture, but an intersection desperately neededfor my life then and everyday.
+The cross is more than a fixture, but an intersection desperately needed everyday.
 I was at war and now I am at peace.
-There was red, white, and then reconcilation.
+There was red, white, and then reconciliation.
 The extraordinary is extraordinary.